 Our training programs serve simultaneously as research platforms to the benefit of everyone involved, so we seek participants whose musical background is aligned with our current research needs.
 We invite you to run TekhneeBot, our decision engine, which will consider your individual background and suggest relevant projects.
 At the end of the process you’ll be provided with the option to arrange a follow-up discussion with us.

 Sensor usage is more frequent in the performance-intensive programs.
-Most participants will be invited to wear one or more coin-sized sensors on a regular basis.
+Most participants will be invited to wear one or more coin-sized sensors on a regular basis during piano lessons and performance workshops.
 In relevant cases we request acceptance of a standard “non-disclosure agreement,” as a token of understanding that any information on the devices or associated pedagogic materials, to which you’ll be privy, will remain confidential.
 Participants are given access to all data collected from their playing.